martinescardo/HoTT-UF-Agda-Lecture-Notes/README.md

 * It is possible to run `./slowloop`, `./fastloop` and `jekyll serve` in parallel, and we do this for editing these notes.

 * The loop scripts use `inotifywait` to detect `lagda` file changes and trigger the appropriate conversion actions.

+* The `install` action of the `makefile` allows to run an additional action for particular requirements of users or environments, in a file `additionally`, which is not distributed and is ignored by `git`.
+If this file doesn't exist, an empty executable file is created.